- A moot point is an irrelevant fact because it does not pertain to the current situation.

 - The phrase “mute point” does not exist; it’s a mistake since the word mute means silent.

 - Moot rhymes with “root” while mute rhymes with “beaut.”

 The Definition of Moot (and the Subsequent Expression)

-The definition of moot is “subjected to discussion” or “up for debate.”
-However, it can also mean “deprived of practical significance; made abstract or purely academic.”
-In daily use, and for the sake of this article, a moot point is essentially a fact that simply does not apply to the situation at hand.
+The definition of moot (an adjective) is “subjected to discussion” or “up for debate.”
+However, it can also mean “deprived of practical significance, or purely academic.”
+In daily use, and for the topic of this article, a moot point is essentially a fact that simply does not apply to the situation at hand.

-“Although we love to philosophize, the famous debate about whether the chicken or the egg came first is a moot point.
+- “Although we love to philosophize, the famous debate about whether the chicken or the egg came first is a moot point.
 No provable answer will ever emerge!”.

-“When the DNA test revealed the real killer’s identity, the detective’s theory of the suspect’s motive was made moot.”
+- “When the DNA test revealed the real killer’s identity, the detective’s theory of the suspect’s motive was made moot.”

 Moot Point vs. Mute Point